awsdocs/aws-mobile-developer-guide/doc_source/mobile-hub-web-getting-started.rst

     awsmobile run

 Behind the scenes, this command runs :code:`npm install` to install the Amplify library and also pushes any backend configuration changes to AWS Mobile.
-To run your app locally without pushing backend changes you cou can choose to run :code:`npm install` and then run :code:`npm start`.
+To run your app locally without pushing backend changes you can choose to run :code:`npm install` and then run :code:`npm start`.

 Anytime you launch your app, :ref:`app analytics are gathered and can be visualized<web-add-analytics>` in an AWS console.